saswatinandan/CombineHarvester/ttH_htt/README.md

 - the specificities of each channel are entered as dictionary entries, eg [here for list of processes/channel](https://github.com/HEP-KBFI/CombineHarvester/blob/master/ttH_htt/configs/list_syst.py#L76-L92) and [here for specipc systematics/channel/process](https://github.com/HEP-KBFI/CombineHarvester/blob/master/ttH_htt/configs/list_syst.py#L95-L122) -- the structure/usage of those are expected to be self explanatory in the case you need to implement a new entry.

 #P.s.:
-Those are certifyed to work for all the ttH channels, but the same core scripts should work as well for the HH analysis if one adds to the configs.
+Those are certified to work for all the ttH channels, but the same core scripts should work as well for the HH analysis if one adds to the configs.
 This will be done in a posterior stage.

+#TODO (Xanda):
+Check closelly for the master10X KBFI analysis code + shape systematics

 ==========================================================